antonsipin/Device-Master/README.md

  </h3>

  <h3>
-  The project is available on Heroku: https://device-master.herokuapp.com/
+  The app is available on Heroku: https://device-master.herokuapp.com/
   </h3>

   <h3>